mattg95/07_campaign/README.md

 ## Webhooks and Ngrok

 The React features an embeded Typeform.
-You will need to expose your localhost to Typeform via webhooks to get the resposnes from the embeded Typeform to generate an email.
+In order for the site to work with the embedded Typeform locally, you will need to expose your localhost to Typeform via webhooks.
+There are a couple of ways of doing this.
+The following details setting up Ngrok:

 Download Ngrok from `https://ngrok.com/download` and create an account.
 Then, navigate to the folder where Ngrok is located and run:

 `ngrok http 3000 -host-header="localhost:3000"`